blairanderson/serverlessconsultants/plugins/serverless-haskell.md

 [AWSLambda.Events.APIGateway](https://hackage.haskell.org/package/serverless-haskell/docs/AWSLambda-Events-APIGateway.html)
 in the handler to process them.

 [Serverless Offline] can be used for local testing of API Gateway requests.
+You must use `--useDocker` flag so that the native Haskell runtime works correctly.

+When using [Serverless Offline], make sure that the project directory is world-readable, otherwise the started Docker container will be unable to access the handlers and all invocations will return HTTP status 502.

 ### Notes